S2E/s2e-old/docs/BuildingS2E.rst

 Updating S2E
 ============

-You can use the same make file to recompile S2E either when changing it yourself or when pulling new versions through ``git``.
-Note that the makefile will not automatically reconfigure the packages; for deep changes you might need to either start from scratch by issuing ``make clean`` or to force the reconfiguration of specific modules by deleting  the corresponding files from
+You can use the same Makefile to recompile S2E either when changing it yourself or when pulling new versions through ``git``.
+Note that the Makefile will not automatically reconfigure the packages; for deep changes you might need to either start from scratch by issuing ``make clean`` or to force the reconfiguration of specific modules by deleting  the corresponding files from